yashsharma127/operator/DEVELOPER_GUIDE.md

 This Java file defines the custom resource for `PaymentHubDeployment` in the Kubernetes ecosystem using the Fabric8 Kubernetes client.
 It extends the `CustomResource` class, which is part of the Fabric8 library, and implements the `Namespaced` interface to indicate that this custom resource is scoped to a namespace.
 The class is annotated with `@Version`, `@Group`, and `@Plural` to specify the API version, API group, and plural name of the custom resource, respectively.
 This setup allows the Kubernetes API to recognize and manage the `PaymentHubDeployment` resource, including its specification and status, as defined by the `PaymentHubDeploymentSpec` and `PaymentHubDeploymentStatus` classes.
 This file is crucial for enabling Kubernetes to handle the custom resource and its associated data effectively.

-### PaymentHubDeploymentSpec.java File
+#### PaymentHubDeploymentSpec.java File

 The `PaymentHubDeploymentSpec.java` file defines the specification for the `PaymentHubDeployment` custom resource in Kubernetes.
 It includes fields that detail the configuration and operational parameters of the custom resource, such as `enabled`, `volMount`, `replicas`, `image`, and `containerPort`.
 This class serves as the blueprint for how the custom resource should be structured and what information it should contain.
 It provides getters and setters for each field, ensuring that the specification can be easily managed and accessed.
 The significance of this file lies in its role in specifying the desired state and configuration for the custom resource, which the Kubernetes controller will use to manage and reconcile the resource's state within the cluster.
 This file is essential for translating the custom resource's desired state into a format that Kubernetes can understand and act upon.

+#### PaymentHubDeploymentStatus.java File

+The PaymentHubDeploymentStatus.java file represents the status of a PaymentHubDeployment custom resource in Kubernetes.
+It encapsulates information about the current state of the deployment, including the number of `availableReplicas`, any `errorMessage`, the `lastAppliedImage`, and whether the deployment is `ready`.
+This class provides a set of getter and setter methods to access and update these fields, allowing the status of the deployment to be tracked and modified.
+In addition to these methods, the file includes `toString()`, `equals()`, and `hashCode()` functions that facilitate object comparison and provide a string representation of the status.
+This is particularly useful for logging and debugging purposes, ensuring that the deployment status can be inspected and compared reliably.The significance of this file lies in its role in reflecting the real-time condition of the PaymentHubDeployment, enabling both developers and Kubernetes controllers to assess the current operational state of the custom resource and take necessary actions based on its status.

+### OperatorMain.java File

+The `OperatorMain.java` file serves as the entry point for the PHEE Importer Operator, initializing the Kubernetes client and registering the custom resource controller with the operator framework.
+It starts by setting up the Fabric8 Kubernetes client, which is used to interact with the Kubernetes API.
+The main method then registers the `PaymentHubDeploymentController` with the operator framework, associating it with the `PaymentHubDeployment` custom resource.
+This setup ensures that the controller is notified of any changes to the custom resource and can perform the necessary reconciliation actions.
+The `OperatorMain.java` file is crucial for bootstrapping the operator and ensuring that it is ready to manage the custom resource within the Kubernetes cluster.
+It handles the initial setup and configuration of the operator, making it the foundation for the operator's operation.

+### PaymentHubDeploymentController.java File

+The `PaymentHubDeploymentController.java` file is the core of the PHEE Importer Operator, responsible for watching the `PaymentHubDeployment` custom resource and reconciling its state within the Kubernetes cluster.
+The controller is registered with the operator framework in the `OperatorMain.java` file, which ensures that it is notified of any changes to the custom resource.
+The controller's main task is to reconcile the desired state specified in the custom resource with the actual state of the Kubernetes resources.
+It does this by creating, updating, or deleting resources such as Deployments, Services, Ingresses, and RBAC configurations based on the custom resource's specifications.
+The controller uses various utility classes to perform these actions, ensuring that all aspects of the custom resource are managed effectively.
+This file is the heart of the operator, driving the reconciliation process and ensuring that the Kubernetes cluster's state matches the desired state defined in the custom resource.

 ### Utility Classes

 #### DeletionUtil.java File

 The `DeletionUtil.java` file is a utility class designed for managing the deletion of Kubernetes resources associated with a custom resource of type `PaymentHubDeployment`.
-It provides methods to delete various Kubernetes resources such as Deployments, RBAC-related resources (ServiceAccounts, Roles, RoleBindings, ClusterRoles, and ClusterRoleBindings), Secrets, ConfigMaps, and Services.
+It provides methods to delete various Kubernetes resources such as Deployments, RBAC-related resources (ServiceAccounts, Roles, RoleBindings, ClusterRoles, and ClusterRoleBindings), Secrets, ConfigMaps, Ingress and Services.
 Each method is tailored to delete a specific type of resource based on the owner reference set by the custom resource, ensuring that resources created by the custom resource are properly cleaned up when the custom resource is deleted.
 The class uses the Fabric8 Kubernetes client to interact with the Kubernetes API and perform these deletion operations.
 This utility class is crucial for maintaining the integrity of the Kubernetes cluster by ensuring that no orphaned resources are left behind after a custom resource is deleted.

 #### DeploymentUtils.java File